 Alexander Gallery, Clackamas Community College

 The Regional Arts & Culture Council awarded The Art Gym a project grant for The Method of Loci as did the Clackamas County Cultural Coalition.
 The Clackamas grant has led to collaboration with Clackamas Community College on a satellite exhibition in the college's Alexander Gallery, as well as talks and behind-the-scenes technical tours with Clackamas media arts and technology students.

 For more information about the Alexander Gallery exhibition and events, please contact Kate Simmons at 503.594.3032 or firstname.lastname@example.org.

 The Art Gym, as a program of the Department of Art & Interior Design at Marylhurst University.

 The Art Gym is located on the third floor of the B.P.
 John Administration Building on the Marylhurst University campus, 10 miles south of Portland, Oregon on Highway 43.
-The Art Gym is open from noon to 4 p.m., Tuesday through Sunday.
+During the exhibition season, The Art Gym is open from noon to 4 p.m., Tuesday through Sunday.
 Admission is free.

 The Art Gym programs are supported in part through grants from the Oregon Arts Commission, Regional Arts & Culture Council, Clackamas County Cultural Coalition, National Endowment for the Arts and Oregon Cultural Trust, foundations, businesses and individuals.